CodeYourFuture/CYF-PD/content/blocks/find-and-analyse-a-job-description/readme.md

 ---
-title: Find and analyse a Job Description
+title: Find and analyse a Job Description - Prep
 description: Find a job posting that appeals to you and do some prep work to compare how well you fit that job.
 modules: Databases